Sir David Howard, 3rd Baronet: Personal life

 He married Valerie Picton Crosse on 6 June 1968.
 They have four children, Caroline Picton Seymour Howard (born 1970), Robert Picton Seymour Howard (born 1971), Victoria Picton Seymour Howard (born 1975), and James Picton Seymour Howard (born 1979).

-He resides at 8 Monkwell Square in London.
+He had a home in Monkwell Square in London.
 He is a churchwarden at St Michael's, Cornhill in the City of London.